 Focusing on the Principles of Accessibility

 Version 1.0 of the Web Content Accessibility Guidelines focused heavily on the techniques for accomplishing accessibility, especially as related to HTML.
-Version 2.0 (not yet an official recommendation of the W3C at the time of this writing) takes a different approach: it focuses more heavily on the principles of accessibility, and presents some techniques in separate documents.
+WCAG 2.0 takes a different approach: it focuses more heavily on the principles of accessibility, and presents some techniques in separate documents.
 By focusing more on principles rather than techniques, version 2.0 of the guidelines is more flexible, and encourages developers to think through the process conceptually.
 The four main guiding principles of accessibility in WCAG 2.0 are:

 Conveniently, these principles spell out an acronym that is relatively easy to remember: POUR.
 The idea is to create a POUR web site, so to speak.
 The pun may be a bad one, but if it helps developers memorize the principles, then it has served its purpose.
 Each of these principles is discussed more in depth in the sections that follow.
 For now it is sufficient to say that putting the POUR principles helps put people at the center of the process, which, in the end, is the whole reason for even discussing the issues.